 Our volunteers play an essential role in supporting the implementation and facilitation of inclusive and specialized recreation and leisure pursuits that provide opportunities for members of all abilities and backgrounds to recreate together.

-If you are interested in volunteering for the semester, please fill out an application above.
+If you are interested in volunteering for the semester, please fill out an application below.
 Our department accepts volunteers on a semester basis.
-Volunteers that provide 20 hours of service earn an AIR T-shirt.
+Volunteers that provide 20 hours of service earn a T-shirt.

 The Recreational Therapy Department Team love to teach basic skills needed to play various adaptive sports.
 Due to the current pandemic opportunities will not be offered in until it is deemed safe to return to in person play.
 We are committed to offering these sports in future semesters and hope to bring them back soon!

 Wheelchair basketball is the number one adaptive sport in the world.
 The rules of basketball and wheelchair basketball are very much alike; the most noticeable difference being that you have to bounce the ball on the court after every two pushes of your wheelchair.
 Drop-in or register in advance on the MINDBODY app.
 Athletic Wheelchairs are provided to participants.